 Strategic Focus Action Review all sporting fields and identify where improvements are needed to supporting infrastructure to maximise sporting use, such as floodlighting, off street car parking, park amenity buildings, field orientations and layouts and so on.
 Priority actions include: Investigate to convert Gannan Park into two full size football pitches with lighting Investigate to relocate winter baseball from Gannan Park to ELS Hall #2.
 Upgrade ancillary facilities at Gannan Park to accommodate the new use Proceed with installation of lighting at Morrison Bay #2 and #4.
 Install field lighting to Meadowbank #12 (currently under utilised with capability of accommodating multiple field users) Liaise with the Department of Education to secure a community use agreement and joint funding arrangement for the development of a floodlit synthetic surface at Smalls Road (upper) field; OR If a suitable joint funding/ community use arrangement cannot be secured with the Department of Education, investigate the feasibility of establishing a synthetic surface at either Meadowbank #2 or #3.
-Integrate passive recreation opportunities into sports reserves, eg circuit paths, seating, shade, playgrounds, picnic/ bbq and informal kickabout space (ELS Hall, Meadowbank, Marsfield and Morrison Bay parks).
-Integrate recreation and leisure needs that are specific to CALD communities into the planning and design of public spaces and reserves (eg shade and shelter for large social groups) Plan and design open space to meet the recreational, social and leisure needs of seniors recognising the increasing demand for physical activity in seniors (eg variety of walking paths and circuits close to home, ample shade and bench seats especially at local parks, playgrounds and sportsfields, ease of access from public transport, ample nature walks, community gardens, and disability access) Identify parks within the City that can provide additional netball facilities Review the provision of netball facilities at Brush Farm Park including an audit of the condition of the courts and prepare a works program to upgrade as required.
-Ensure that the neighbouring residents are consulted when planning and designing any changes to sporting facilities to ensure actions to minimise adverse impact on the c <o< th="">Plan.
-Priority list highest to lowest (2016- 2026) Christie Park 1+2 (2016- 2017) ELS Hall Park 1 (2016- 2017) Please note; the ongoing provision of synthetic sports fields needs to be assessed after</o<> Plan.
+Integrate passive recreation opportunities into sports reserves, eg circuit paths, seating, shade, playgrounds, picnic/ bog and informal kickabout space (ELS Hall, Meadowbank, Marsfield and Morrison Bay parks).
+Integrate recreation and leisure needs that are specific to CALD communities into the planning and design of public spaces and reserves (eg shade and shelter for large social groups) Plan and design open space to meet the recreational, social and leisure needs of seniors recognising the increasing demand for physical activity in seniors (eg variety of walking paths and circuits close to home, ample shade and bench seats especially at local parks, playgrounds and sportsfields, ease of access from public transport, ample nature walks, community gardens, and disability access) Identify parks within the City that can provide additional netball facilities Review the provision of netball facilities at Brush Farm Park including an audit of the condition of the courts and prepare a works program to upgrade as required. community can be applied.
+Roll out synthetic surfaces to open spaces as identified in the Synthetic Surfaces Action Plan.
 Priority list highest to lowest (2016- 2026) Christie Park 1+2 (2016- 2017) ELS Hall Park 1 (2016- 2017) Please note; the ongoing provision of synthetic sports fields needs to be assessed after the completion of ELS Hall Park 1 and Christie Park 1 and 2.
 Both Meadowbank Park and Magdala Park are located on former tip sites and will require a further feasibility assessment prior to the consideration of their viability.
-Undertake a review of all traditional use patterns (eg. Soccer, football, cricket) of sports field use and establish if modifications to this pattern can open up new sporting opportunities.
+Undertake a review of all traditional use patterns (eg. Soccer, football,cricket) of sports field use and establish if modifications to this pattern can open up new sporting opportunities.
 Council are to work closely with sporting clubs during this review to understand their demands and changing needs.
 Implement the findings of the Labosport Field Assessment Report.
 Review criteria of sportsground categories (Level 1,2 and 3) and determine what elements should be in each category.
 For example, amenity, buildings, carparks, access to transport.